-There are few details, but it seems it was decided to 'keep going', and for a while Oscar was learning to cope with just three legs.
+There were few details, but it seemed it was decided to 'keep going', and for a while Oscar was learning to cope with just three legs.
 In mid-April 2013 Kate said he 'was hopping around just as much as before and can still jump on the bed and the chairs'.
-Later in the year, though (date unknown), he apparently had a further operation and was back to four legs!
-Whether that meant he returned to Noel Fitzpatrick, or there was some other option, we don't know, but by mid-October he had had this other operation and was recovering well, with the hope that he would be home soon.
-By early November 2013 he was 'learning to walk on four feet again, and doing really well' and it appears that by Christmas he was at home.
+Later in the year, though, he apparently underwent a further operation and was back to four feet.
+It wasn't clear if he'd returned to Noel Fitzpatrick or there'd been some other option, but by mid-October he'd had the operation and was recovering well, with the hope that he would be home soon.
+By early November 2013 he was 'learning to walk on four feet again, and doing really well' and it appeared that by Christmas he was back at home in Jersey.

-So it seems Oscar has rebounded once again; let's hope there are no more mishaps for this brave little cat!
+So Oscar rebounded once again; let's hope there are no more mishaps for this brave little cat!

 If you'd like to comment please contact me,

 or drop in at our Facebook page

 Featuring Felines index